geotools/geotools/docs/user/library/xml/internal/tutorial.rst

       [xml-po]% mkdir -p src/test/resources/org/geotools/po

 7. Copy po.xml into the new directory
-8. Run the test from your ide
+8. Run the test from your IDE